TarunSRM/Zk-probe/README.md

 **Fixed-point arithmetic in circuits:** All ZK circuits use 10^6 precision integer math to avoid floating-point non-determinism.

 **ProofBundle format:** Each proof is self-contained — embeds circuit parameters (base64).
-The verifier reconstructs VK deterministically.
+The verifier reconstructs ZK deterministically.
 No key files needed.

-**hostname+IP for host_id:** QEMU VMs change MAC on reboot.
-Static IPs are stable identifiers in the GNS3 topology.
+**hostname+IP for host_id:** VMs change MAC on reboot.
+Static IPs are stable identifiers in the virtualization environment.

 **Pipeline reads interface from agent.conf:** Single source of truth.
 No hardcoded interface names in systemd services.